bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 #### Reputation

-The Dorne Society, like the Wolf Guard, is also very well seen by the border population and in all places where the protection offered by the Brotherhood is less present.
+The Dorne Society, like the Wolf Guard, is also very well seen by the border population and in all places where the protection offered by the Council is less present.
 Some of their most experienced and courageous members are called "Great Explorers", a sort of elite recognition of the company, and often also real commanders of the Society itself.
 Some theories believe that this organization has objectives other than a simple love of exploration: they could be custodians of secret knowledge, hidden from the eyes of the world.

 ### Crusader swords